BA in Social and Behavioral Sciences

 Accelerated Pathways to Graduate Programs

 The SBS major provides accelerated pathways to graduate programs at USM, including Counseling, Social Work, Occupational Therapy, Law, and Leadership Studies.
-Please contact your faculty advisor for more information.
+Please contact your faculty advisor or access the Accelerated Pathways webpage for more information.

 Chair - Mary Anne Peabody Ed.D.